We Serve Berks, Lancaster, York, Schuylkill,

 You may need to become the guardian of another person for many reasons.
 For example, if you need to care for an incapacitated parent or an adult disabled child, you may need to become that person’s guardian.
 Otherwise, you would not have the legal authority to make decisions for that person.

 At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to explain what is involved in guardianships and other issues of family law.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 What Is Guardianship?